 These delicious treats are a go-to favourite in my family.
 They are moist, not too sweet, and have a refreshing citrus flavour from the lemons......making them just right!

 I rarely give my little man sweet treats so anything sweet is certainly a treat!
-These were given the thumbs up by Master H as he tries to shove the entire half mini cake (his portion is a half size) in his mouth at once.... which isn't always a pretty sight!
+These lemon coconut cakes were given the thumbs up by Master toddler as he tries to shove the entire half mini cake (his portion is a half size) in his mouth at once.... which isn't always a pretty sight!

 Parenting is such a funny thing as I find I am always missing the person or baby he was but loving the person he has become.
 I'm not sure if this changes when the rate of change slows down but between 0 and 2 years old they change so much right before your very eyes.

 Today was a day with toddler antics abound, me chasing him which is so common these days as he loves to run off when we are out.
-Then he pulled one of my cherished earrings out of my ears that were given to me by a dear friend and part of it has gone missing in the shop, no doubt never to be seen again....
+Then he pulled one of my cherished earrings out of my ears that were given to me by a dear friend and part of it has gone missing in the shop - no doubt never to be seen again....

 - 3 medium sized eggs

-- 1/3 cup coconut oil, melted, plus extra for greasing muffin tray
+- ⅓ cup coconut oil, melted, plus extra for greasing muffin tray

-- 1/4 cup honey
+- ¼ cup honey

-- 1 tsp apple cider vinegar
+- 1 teaspoon apple cider vinegar

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract